 There can be incongruity in policy coordination even when member states are not from differing linguistic blocs or from the geographic periphery of the region.
 During the late 1970s and the 1980s, the English-speaking member states of CARICOM came faceto-face with two additional variables, both extremely divisive, that severely affected the Community: 1) the sharp downturn-and resultant unevenness-of the regional economies; and 2) the injection of ideological cleavages, particularly as a byproduct of the 1979 Grenadian Revolution.
 Personality and insular politics-and also metropolitan inputs-compounded these variables that, in combination, were to severely test CARICOM's internal and external unity and threaten its very survivability.
-35

-Since the 1970s, serious intra-CARICOM divisions have emerged as a result of differing trade and debt servicing policies and ideologies implemented in response to the massive economic crisis that
+35 Since the 1970s, serious intra-CARICOM divisions have emerged as a result of differing trade and debt servicing policies and ideologies implemented in response to the massive economic crisis that myself struggling to convince the students that they possessed a common destiny with the southern Caribbean.

-34 In the early 1980s, when I was invited to lecture at the College of the Bahamas, I found ^{3} In the early 1980s, when I was invited to lecture at the College of the Banamas, I found myself struggling to convince the students that they possessed a common desting with the south-ern Caribbean.
 Unfortunately, this lack of "closeness" with the "south" and "east" is still a problem among all of the north and northwestern nations of CARICOM.

+34 In the early 1980s, when I was invited to lecture at the College of the Bahamas, I found

 35 Due to the constraints of this paper, many details of the divisions in CARICOM will be omitted, especially those related to ideology.
-I will note only that the Reagan Administration played a significant role with attacks on the CDB, and reduced funding largely because the CDB motioned to discriminate against the then revolutionary government in Granada.
-See Will "A refused to discriminate against the then revolutionary government in Grenada.
-See: Will, 'Nation Divided," for details.
+I will note only that the Reagan Administration played a significant role with attacks on the CDB, and reduced funding largely because the CDB refused to discriminate against the then revolutionary government in Grenada.
+See: Will.
+"A refused to discriminate against the then revolutionary government in Grenada.
+See: Will, Nation Divided," for details.